He Ning (gymnast)

 He Ning (何宁 (何寧, Hé Níng); born November 13, 1990) is a Chinese gymnast born in the province of Zhejiang.

 Competitive history

 She is known from the 2006 Asian Games in Doha.
-She won 2 gold medals in Team and All-Around competitions.
+She won two gold medals in the team and all-around competitions.
 She was a member of the gold-winning team for the 2006 World Artistic Gymnastics Championships in Aarhus, Denmark, and that was the Chinese women team's first-ever gold medal in team competition in the World Artistic Gymnastics Championships.
 She was also a member of the silver medal-winning team for the 2007 World Artistic Gymnastics Championships in Stuttgart, Germany.

 She failed to make the 2008 Olympic team, while she was the 7th gymnast to be considered as an Olympic team member.
 Her last competition in 2008 was the Gymnastics World Cup held in Stuttgart, Germany.
-She won a gold on uneven bars by earning a 15.350.
+She won a gold in uneven bars by earning a 15.350.